furrtek/SiliconRE/Konami/054539/README.md

 To reduce clutter, only the true signals are shown (the /S input on MUX21D for example is always the inverse of S).
 This is why there are several inverters with unconnected outputs.

+MUX41N must have their inputs in the reverse order and true/inverted control signals swapped given the order in which bus bits are connected.
+Couldn't know the "right" way because no documentation.
+Doesn't actually change anything though, so I'm leaving them like they are.

 # Data paths

  * Bidirectional path between DB[7:0] and RD[7:0], for POST of external RAM.